-Student Services
+Student Services and Transition Services

-The Student Services Coordinator is the primary contact person with the family or guardian and other external student contacts.
-The Student Services Coordinator serves as the overall programmatic liaison between The Guild program and parents and other external agencies.
+The Student Services Coordinator is the primary contact person with the family or guardian and other external student contacts (unless otherwise designated).
+The Student Services Coordinator serves as the overall programmatic liaison among The Guild School, parents/guardians, and other external agencies.

+The Student Service Coordinator is responsible for the following:

-- She/he is responsible for communicating overall student status on a regular basis - Ongoing communication will be done by telephone, email, letter, use of logs, or by individual and/or group meetings. - Support family/guardian in any student transitions by phone contact, team meetings, parent advisory groups, visiting new placements and any case management responsibilities surrounding a transition, contact with necessary collateral and supporting child and family in separation issues.
+- Communicating overall student status on a regular basis; - Performing general case management and ensuring ongoing communication is completed by telephone, email, letter, use of logs, or individual and/or group meetings; - Providing family assistance in such areas as securing additional outside services (e.g., advocates, volunteers, visiting resource).

+The Transition Service Coordinator is responsible for the following:

+- Providing support to the parents/guardians through any student transitions including communication updates by phone or team meetings, connecting the parent/guardian with a parent advisory group, arranging visits to new placements and completing any case management responsibilities related to the transition. - Maintaining contact with necessary collaterals or agencies involved in the transition. - Assisting parents/guardians through Social Security Insurance (SSI) or Social Security Disability Insurance (SSDI), Medicaid, and guardianship application processes and initiating and maintaining contact with the necessary next step placements, e.g., Department of Developmental Services (DDS), Department of Mental Health (DMH), Massachusetts Rehabilitation Commission (MRC).

-The Student Services Coordinator will also provide family assistance in such areas as securing additional outside services (e.g., advocates, volunteers, visiting resource), SSI or SSDI, Medicaid, educate families with regard to facilitating the guardianship process, or initiating and maintaining contact with the necessary next step placements (e.g., Department of Developmental Services (DDS); Department of Mental Health (DMH); Massachusetts Rehabilitation Commission (MRC)).
-The Student Services Coordinator and other staff are available to talk to or meet with family members at conveniently arranged times.
+The Student Services Coordinators and Transition Service Coordinator are available to talk to or meet with family members at conveniently arranged times.